Matthew Connors: General Assembly

 Light Work’s galleries are currently closed to the general public as part of our ongoing effiort to stop the spread of COVID-19.
 Syracuse University students, faculty, and staff who are cleared to be on campus may visit the exhibitions during gallery hours.
 We encourage patrons to visit our exhibitions and events online and to check out our catalog of artist videos.

-Light Work presents Brooklyn-based artist Matthew Connors’ General Assembly.
+Light Work presents Queens-based artist Matthew Connors’ General Assembly.
 This exhibition comprises 650 portraits that span the first year of Occupy Wall Street (OWS) in New York City.
-An expansive project that pairs individual black and white portraits with a tightly populated format, General Assembly borrows its title from the movement’s term for its horizontal decision-making process.
+An expansive project that pairs individual black and white portraits within a tightly formatted grid, General Assembly borrows its title from the movement’s term for its horizontal decision-making process.
 Connors made these black-and-white portraits in the charged atmosphere of Zuccotti Park, elsewhere in New York City at direct actions and during more contemplative moments before and after working group meetings.